chipshort/boxify/README.md

 ## Known Limitations

 - Enums are not supported and can never be fully supported since their layout in memory is not fully specified.
+- Function calls inside the instantiation are currently not supported because they cannot be differentiated from tuple struct instantiations.
+Just save them to local variables for now and use those.